RattyDAVE/docker-httptest/README.md

 Now it is test time.
 Open a browser and access http://hostname.com.
 You should see the uname -a output.
 If you hit refesh a few times you will notice this information does not change.

+## Cluster Setup

-Now we add another http test container using EXACTLY the same command.
+For cluster setup follow the Reverse Proxy Setup then add another http test container using EXACTLY the same command.

 ```
 docker run -d \